 The idea began when the Ministry of Environment and the National Council for Women launched a door-knocking campaign to educate women about preserving the environment.
-It was observed that factories got rid of leftover fabrics and leathers by burning or throwing them with garbage.
-So, communication was made with garbage collectors to collect the factories’ leftover fabrics and leathers and hand them over to the association instead of throwing them in a dump.
-Waste for a small fee, recycling it and making valuable products for homes, such as furniture and decorations.
-Then the association began communicating with some factories and workshops and agreeing with them as suppliers for that waste instead of garbage collectors, so dealing with factories became direct and equipping a workshop to manufacture handmade kilims, cloth bags, and other furnishings.
+It was observed that factories disposed of leftover fabrics and leathers by burning or throwing them with the garbage.
+So, communication was made with garbage collectors to collect the factories’ leftover fabrics and leathers and hand them over to the association instead of throwing them in a landfill in exchange for a fee.
+Simple material, recycling them and making valuable products for homes, such as furnishings and decorations.
+Then the association began communicating with some factories and workshops and agreeing with them as suppliers for that waste instead of garbage collectors.
+So dealing with the factories became direct and equipping a workshop to manufacture handmade kilims, cloth bags, and other furnishings.
 The project contributed to the following:

 - Training and qualifying girls in handicrafts